-Restricted stock awards - non-employee directors: The company awarded 6,525 shares, 6,858 shares and 7,380 shares of restricted stock to non-employee directors in 2022, 2021 and 2020, respectively.
+Restricted stock awards - non-employee directors: The company awarded 6,858 shares, 7,380 shares and 7,605 shares of restricted stock to non-employee directors in 2021, 2020 and 2019, respectively.
 The fair value of the restricted stock awards is expensed over a one-year vesting period based on the fair value on the date of grant.
 All restrictions for the restricted stock generally lapse upon the earlier of the first anniversary of the grant date, the recipient's death or disability or in the event of a change in control, as defined in the 2011 Plan.
 If termination of the recipient's service occurs prior to the first anniversary of the grant date for any reason other than death or disability, the shares of restricted stock would be forfeited, unless otherwise determined by the Board.

 Directors' fee plan: Under the Directors' 1993 Fee Plan, as amended, non-employee directors may elect to receive up to 100% of their fees and retainer in shares of Snap-on's common stock.
 Directors may elect to defer receipt of all or part of these shares.
-For 2022, 2021 and 2020, issuances under the Directors' Fee Plan totaled 621 shares, 1,235 shares and 1,836 shares, respectively, of which 309 shares, 922 shares and 1,364 shares, respectively, were deferred.
-As of 2022 year end, shares reserved for issuance to directors under this plan totaled 195,730 shares.
+For 2021, 2020 and 2019, issuances under the Directors' Fee Plan totaled 1,235 shares, 1,836 shares and 1,784 shares, respectively, of which 922 shares, 1,364 shares and 1,374 shares, respectively, were deferred.
+As of 2021 year end, shares reserved for issuance to directors under this plan totaled 189,837 shares.

 Employee stock purchase plan: Substantially all Snap-on employees in the United States and Canada are eligible to participate in an employee stock purchase plan.
 The purchase price of the company's common stock to participants is the lesser of the mean of the high and low price of the stock on the beginning date (May 15) or ending date (the following May 14) of each plan year.
-The company records compensation expense when Snap-on's period-end stock price is greater than the plan purchase price.
-For 2022, 2021 and 2020, issuances under this plan totaled 18,452 shares, 82,286 shares and 25,425 shares, respectively.
-As of 2022 year end, shares reserved for issuance under this plan totaled 578,823 shares and Snap-on held participant contributions of approximately \$2.8 million.
+For 2021, 2020 and 2019, issuances under this plan totaled 82,286 shares, 25,425 shares and 25,820 shares, respectively.
+As of 2021 year end, shares reserved for issuance under this plan totaled 597,275 shares and Snap-on held participant contributions of approximately \$3.0 million.
 Participants are able to withdraw from the plan at any time prior to the ending date and receive back all contributions made during the plan year.
-Compensation expense for plan participants was \$0.2 million in 2021, \$9.6 million in 2021 and \$1.1 million in 2020.
+Compensation expense for plan participants was \$9.6 million in 2021, \$1.1 million in 2020 and \$0.1 million in 2019.

 Franchisee stock purchase plan: All franchisees in the United States and Canada are eligible to participate in a franchisee stock purchase plan.
 The purchase price of the company's common stock to participants is the lesser of the mean of the high and low price of the stock on the beginning date (May 15) or ending date (the following May 14) of each plan year.
-The company records mark-to-market expense when Snap-on's period-end stock price is greater than the plan purchase price.
-For 2022, 2021 and 2020, issuances under this plan totaled 44,937 shares, 143,388 shares and 55,980 shares, respectively.
-As of 2022 year end, shares reserved for issuance under this plan totaled 225,225 shares and Snap-on held participant contributions of approximately \$6.3 million.
-Participants are able to withdraw from the plan at any time prior to the ending date and generally receive back all contributions made during the plan year.
-The company recognized mark-to-market expense of \$0.4 million in 2022, \$16.7 million in 2021, and \$1.9 million in 2020.
+For 2021, 2020 and 2019, issuances under this plan totaled 143,388 shares, 55,980 shares and 49,921 shares, respectively.
+As of 2021 year end, shares reserved for issuance under this plan totaled 270,162 shares and Snap-on held participant contributions of approximately \$7.0 million.
+Participants are able to withdraw from the plan at any time prior to the ending date and receive back all contributions made during the plan year.
+The company recognized mark-to-market expense of \$16.7 million in 2021, \$1.9 million in 2020, and \$0.8 million in 2019.